Nitrokey/nitrokey-hotp-verification/README.md

 make -f Makefile-repro.mk repro-run
 ```

+## Development
+When `NDEBUG` is set, the log messages are not printed out.

 ## License
 Code is licensed under GPLv3, excluding `base32.{h,c}` files.
 The latter are downloaded from [tpmtopt](https://github.com/osresearch/tpmtotp) project and seem to be licensed under [MIT](https://choosealicense.com/licenses/mit/) license.